 Two railway officials suspended in Bihar for thrashing passenger

-Patna : Two railway officials in Bihar have been suspended for mauling a passenger on board a train caught travelling in a reserved coach without a ticket, an official said on Friday.

-According to Virendra Kumar, the Chief Public Relations Officer of East Central Railway zone, the incident took place on January 2 and a video clip of the same has gone viral on social media.
-"The passenger in question was asked to show his ticket after the Mumbai-Jayanagar station passed the Muzaffarpur station.
-After some dilly-dallying, he admitted that he was without a ticket", the CPRO told.
+Muzaffarpur (Bihar): Two railway officials in Bihar have been suspended for attacking a passenger on board a train caught travelling in a reserved coach without a ticket on Pawan Express, which goes from Lokmanya Tilak Terminal to Jaynagar.
+According to Virendra Kumar, the Chief Public Relations Officer of the East Central Railway zone, the incident took place on January 2 and a video clip of the same has gone viral on social media.